cyclone923/mcs_eval3/README.md

 python eval.py --scenes gravity_scenes/[rest of the relative path to the directory with the scenes you want to test]
 ```

-The gravity scenes require Unity v0.3.7 or newer.
+Requires Unity v0.4.1 or newer.
 Running setup_unity.sh should download it and set it to be used in unity_path.yaml.